ciaala/random-service/README.md

 The service gives the user the ability to generate a random value.
 The service generates an image with the random value and other information.
 The randomness is built to be unique through an identifier.
+*(Check up what i wanted to say)*
 - the identifier of the random
-- the number of time the random value has been viewed
+- the number of times the value has been viewed

 ### Request
 GET format: